How to Get Out of a Cintas Contract (Read This First)

 If you’ve ever been upset with the poor level of service and aggressive pricing tactics from Cintas, you’re not alone.

-Customers all across the country enter contracts with Cintas for their uniform, apparel, and cleaning supply services only to find that Cintas constantly changes their rates and adds extra fees or overcharges that don’t make sense.
+Customers all across the country enter contracts with Cintas for their uniform, apparel, and cleaning supply services only to find that Cintas constantly changes their rates and adds extra fees or overcharges that don’t make sense, which can significantly affect their finances and business decisions.
+Additionally, customers have reported difficulties in canceling Cintas contracts due to binding terms and aggressive pricing tactics.

 Unfortunately, canceling a Cintas contract and finding a different vendor is not only challenging, but it isn’t always a great option because all major uniform companies partake in these poor business practices.
 Other companies like Unifirst, Aramark, and Alsco engage in similar practices.